-This hearty vegetable soup is simply packed with plant-based goodness – make a big batch to warm up on chilly days.
-This syn free Slimming World soup is vegan / vegetarian and a great way to pack lots of veggies into your diet.
+This Hearty Vegetable Soup is simply packed with plant-based goodness – make a big batch to warm up on chilly days.
+This delicious veggie soup is vegan / vegetarian and a great way to pack lots of plant-based goodness into your diet.

 You will also love my Minestrone Soup

-The minute the weather turns a little chilly I always turn to my favourite vegetable soup recipe for comfort.
+The minute the weather turns a little chilly I always turn to my favorite vegetable soup recipe for comfort.
 It is so simple and easy to make and so versatile as well.